akrasuski1/akrOS/doc/BasicWidgetTutorial.md

 # Basic widget tutorial

 akrOS - simple operating system made in kOS is made of modular parts called *widgets*.
-These are separate programs that run in one particular window at a time.
+These are separate programs that run in one particular window at a time (or not - they may run in background).
 They are of highest interest for other developers, as they allow you to create specific programs suitable for specific cases - for example rover control.
 As a matter of convention, all widgets are saved in separate files, called